Midwest, Northeast expected to ring in New Year with extreme cold

-Frigid temperatures are expected to grip much of the upper Great Plains and Northeast through the New Year, with forecasters predicting temperatures could approach record-setting cold.
+Frigid temperatures are expected to grip much of the upper Great Plains and Northeast through the New Year — a forecast that President Donald Trump used to cast doubt on global warming.

-Temperatures will approach New Year's Day records in Boston; Buffalo, New York; Portland, Maine; Providence, Rhode Island; and Grand Rapids, Michigan, the Weather Channel reported.

-Trump said on Twitter that parts of the eastern U.S. could see the coldest New Year’s Eve on record, and "Perhaps we could use a little bit of that good old Global Warming that our Country, but not other countries, was going to pay TRILLIONS OF DOLLARS to protect against."
+Trump tweeted Thursday night that parts of the eastern U.S. could see the coldest New Year's Eve on record, adding, "Perhaps we could use a little bit of that good old Global Warming that our Country, but not other countries, was going to pay TRILLIONS OF DOLLARS to protect against."

+Temperatures will approach record-setting cold for New Year's Day in Boston; Buffalo, New York; Portland, Maine; Providence, Rhode Island; and Grand Rapids, Michigan, the Weather Channel reported.

-Trump appeared to be referring to the Paris climate accord.
+His tweet Thursday appeared to be referring to the Paris climate accord, a landmark global agreement meant to curb emissions that contribute to climate change.
 Trump announced in June that the United States will pull out of the deal.

-A massive U.S. report released in November concludes the evidence of global warming is stronger than ever.
+A comprehensive U.S. report released in November found that evidence of global warming is stronger than ever.
 The report concluded that it is "extremely likely" — meaning with 95 to 100 percent certainty — that global warming is man-made.

+The notion that colder temperatures means that global warming can't exist is a "zombie theory" long refuted by science, said Dr. J. Marshall Shepherd, the director of the University of Georgia's atmospheric sciences program and a past president of the American Meteorological Society who has written about the subject.

+"The 'cold weather means no climate change' is one of the most persistent" of these theories, Shepherd told NBC News via email.
+"The public, however, might be surprised to know that in 2017, there were roughly three times as many record high temperatures as record lows.
+It is critical to not get caught up in 'here and now' warming or 'where I live warming.'
+It's global warming and most of the globe is above normal right now."

-Two deaths were blamed on cold weather in Cook County, Illinois, the medical examiner's office said, and one person was killed in more than 1,000 crashes in Minnesota, according to the state patrol Thursday.
+Two deaths were blamed on the current cold snap in Cook County, Illinois, the medical examiner's office said, and one person was killed in more than 1,000 crashes in Minnesota, according to the state patrol Thursday.
+In eastern South Dakota, an 83-year-old woman died from exposure to the cold after crashing her car, The Associated Press reported.

 On Tuesday, four people including a 14-year-old girl were killed in a single-car accident that state police blamed on weather conditions.
 The vehicle on Interstate 70 in Dickinson County struck a guardrail and went off a bridge, falling around 25 feet, the Kansas Highway Patrol said.